 - Nancy Drew got in on it as well, with "The Nancy Drew Notebooks" and "Nancy Drew and the Clue Crew."

-- Example that never was: The CBBC wanted the current production team to make them a Young Doctor Who.
-The idea horrified Russell T Davies, so he pitched The Sarah Jane Adventures to them instead.
+- Example that never was: The CBBC wanted the current production team to make them a Young Doctor Who, which presumably would have been titled Moffat Babies.
+The idea horrified Russell T. Davies, so he pitched The Sarah Jane Adventures to them instead.